alexlampros/Pankey_case/README.md

 Our client Pankey Dental Institute provides continuous education services to dentists.
 Pankey provided a survey of customer satisfaction with their programs.
 Our task is to analyze the survey data and extract insights to improve Pankey's offerings.

 - Through factor and cluster analysis we are able to determine that Pankey should devote more courses to managing a practice.
 The majority of segments either agree or strongly agrees wtih this course of action (Table 12).
 This is especially true of participants with individual practices (Table 13).
-- In the near term, Pankey should not invest in updating their curriculum as this has proven to not be a source of value for participants.
+- In the near term, Pankey should not invest in updating their curriculum as this has proven to not be a source of value for participants (Table 6).
 - Courses V and VI appeal to Dentists with individual practices in non-metro areas, Pankey should incorporate this into their positioning strategy (Table 8, 9, 10).